Book a demo

 Brand collaborations: Lopez has tagged PRIME drinks and beauty salon Llongueras, who "dyed" her hair from pink to brown, in her content.

-At first glance, Aitana Lopez’s profile looks like any other 25-year-old fashion influencer’s.
+At first glance, Aitana Lopez’s profile looks like any other 26-year-old fashion influencer’s.
 There are shots of her travelling, on the beach, and retouching her lipstick in a car wing mirror.
-The Spanish fashion influencer wears leather jackets and crisp co-ords.
+The Spanish fashion influencer wears leather jackets, knee-high boots and crisp co-ords.
 In reels, Lopez talks into a microphone, sharing her views and opinions.

-It's no surprise that Lopez's character is based on popular trends.
-She was created by the Clueless with the goal of developing a complex and realistic character.
+Lopez's character is based on popular trends.
+She was created by The Clueless Agency to develop a complex and realistic character.
 The agency's founder, Rubén Cruz, shared with Euronews that he developed the virtual character in response to unreliable creators, saying, "We started analysing how we were working and realised that many projects were being put on hold or cancelled due to problems beyond our control.
 Often it was the fault of the influencer or model and not due to design issues.”

 Platform: Instagram